This blog story was updated on February 20, 2019. For additional tips, read this blog post.

 Interviews can be nerve-wracking.
 Whether for a job or your MBA, there’s the fear of making a gaffe or giving a rambling answer.
-But with the right preparation, you can increase your odds of success and calm your nerves in the process.
-The admission interview is only one part of the holistic application process and while it is not considered more or less important than any other portion of your application, the interview is the only face-to-face admissions interaction you have during the application process.
+With the right preparation, you can increase your odds of success and calm your nerves.
+The admissions interview is one part of the holistic application process and while it is not considered more or less important than any other portion of your application, the interview is the only face-to-face admissions interaction you have during the application process.
 It is your opportunity to further expound upon your essays, experiences and desires for attending Booth.

-Unique to Booth is the opportunity for every Evening MBA and Weekend MBA candidate to interview (after submitting the entire application).
-Admissions interviews take place at the Gleacher Center, our downtown campus, and are considered ‘blind’ meaning you will be interviewed by one of our trained admissions committee members who have only seen your resume.
+Admissions interviews for the Evening and Weekend MBA programs are by invitation only, and are conducted after submitting a completed application in the online application system.
+Interview decisions will be released within 10 days of submitting your completed application.
+If you are invited to interview, you will receive information about scheduling your in-person interview at that time.
+All CBF applicants are invited to interview.
+Admissions interviews take place at Gleacher Center, our downtown campus, and are considered ‘blind’ meaning you will be interviewed by one of our trained admissions committee members who have only seen your resume.
 The admissions committee includes alumni, current students, and the Evening MBA and Weekend MBA team members.

 Here are 10 tips to help you prepare for your admissions interview: